-The optical heart rate monitor in Band 2 uses a light sensor to detect minor fluctuations in your capillaries.
+Despite not being updated for about a year and a half now, the Band 2 remains one of the most sensor packed fitness trackers on the market.
+The optical heart rate monitor in the device uses a light sensor to detect minor fluctuations in your capillaries.
 You can view info about the fluctuations in your heart rate that occur as you go about your daily activities, as well as your resting heart rate.

 While most other fitness trackers display raw figures and leave it at that, the UP will provide you with tips throughout the day on how to improve your health and fitness.
 We like the advanced sleep tracking and the ability to automaticaly recognise when you fall asleep.
-The ability to periodically check on your heart rate throughout the day in addition to viewing your RHR, is definitely a welcome addition to its wide range of features.
+The ability to periodically check on your heart rate throughout the day in addition to viewing your RHR, makes it a useful device for tracking your health trends.

 Withings Steel HR

 Not everyone wants a sporty looking fitness tracker strapped to their wrist.
 Many people prefer a device that combines the look and feel of a traditional watch, with abilities that are evident in today’s smartwatches.
 Combining style and functionality in a way few other smartwatches manage, the Steel HR is a great all-round wearable that succeeds in keeping things simple.

 In addition to telling the time, the primary purpose of the Steel HR is to track activity.
 The watch keeps tabs on your steps, distance, running, workouts, heart rate, calories and sleep.
 A quick glance at the activity dial lets you know exactly how active your day has been.